 The Mount Sinai Department of Cardiothoracic Surgery

-In its 2012-2013 “Best Hospitals” report, U.S. News & World Report ranks The Mount Sinai Medical Center 10th in cardiac care out of 4,852 hospitals.
+In its 2013-2014 "Best Hospitals" report, U.S. News & World Report ranks Mount Sinai 13th in cardiac care.
 Our Department of Cardiothoracic Surgery has expertise in every major area of cardiothoracic surgery, with surgeons performing procedures to correct a wide variety of congenital and acquired cardiac abnormalities in adults and children.

 - Mitral valve surgery